GoogleCloudPlatform/community/tutorials/kube-mqtt/index.md

 In the repository file `bridge/project-image.yaml`, add the output from the previous command as `image`.

-If running the Kubernetes cluster outside the Cloud Project, make the images public:
+If running the Kubernetes cluster outside the GCP project, make the images public:

     gsutil iam ch allUsers:objectViewer gs://artifacts.$PROJECT.appspot.com

-Note this will make the container registry for the project public.
+Note that this will make the container registry for the project public.

 In production environments, you would provision the cluster with the required [image pull secrets](http://docs.heptio.com/content/private-registries/pr-gcr.html).